Note: I get commissions for purchases made through links in this post.

 With the proper hardware, you can house combinations of the smaller barrels at the same time.

-If, for whatever reason, you don’t want to use the larger half barrel, you can load it with two sixth barrels, for example.
+If, for whatever reason, you don’t want to use the larger half barrel, you can load it with two sixth barrel kegs, for example.
 Maybe there’s a special mix of home brews or commercial brews that you want to try together.
 This setup with the single tap on top could be just the way to experience new tastes.

 How Much Space Do I Need for Installing the KC3000?